Digital-Media/hyp2vo-t1-examples/vl05/fhooe-router-skeleton/logs/README.md

-# Log file directory
+# Log File Directory

-Your fhooe/router application's log files will be written in this directory.
+Your *fhooe/router* application's log files will be written in this directory.

-.log files can safely be deleted.
-They will be recreated by the logger.
+`.log` files can safely be deleted.
+The logger will recreate them.